AI Use Cases/Manufacturing

 Revenue & Operational Impact

 The downstream impact is immediate and measurable.
-Raw material costs now represent 55-65% of COGS in discrete manufacturing, yet you're operating blind to spend drift, supplier performance variance, and the true cost of expedited orders that bypass your standard procurement process.
+Materials are usually the largest single line in your COGS, yet you're operating blind to spend drift, supplier performance variance, and the true cost of expedited orders that bypass your standard procurement process.
 When a supplier misses a delivery window, your plant floor experiences unplanned downtime.
 When quality escapes reach customers because you sourced from an unvetted alternate supplier to save 2%, you're burning margin on warranty and reputation damage.
-Your finance team spends 40+ hours per month manually reconciling spend categories, validating supplier invoices against POs, and flagging anomalies - work that adds no strategic insight.
+Call it 40 hours a month your finance team burns manually reconciling spend categories, validating supplier invoices against POs, and flagging anomalies - work that adds no strategic insight.

 Why Generic Tools Fail